roban/CosmoloPy/README.rst

 Installation from Source
 ========================

-If you use a different operating system or a more recent version of Python, you first need to install `SWIG <https://github.com/swig/swig/>`_ v3 or later.
+To install from source, you first need to install `SWIG <https://github.com/swig/swig/>`_ v3 or later.
 Then, download the CosmoloPy source and install it by running (in CosmoloPy folder)

     > pip install .